-Tooth extraction, also known as tooth removal, is a procedure available at our dental clinic on the Kings Road in Chelsea, London.
+Tooth extraction, also known as tooth removal, is a procedure available at our dental clinic on Kings Road in Chelsea, London.
 If you’re in pain and looking for tooth extraction in London, The Wellington Clinic is here to help.

 Reasons A Tooth Needs To Be Removed

-When a tooth has suffered significant damage, or is at risk of damaging other teeth or your gums, and can’t be fixed with treatment such as a filling or crown, it may need to be extracted.
-We try to remove teeth only as a last resort, but depending on the circumstances and extent of the damage, there may be no other option but for a tooth or multiple teeth to be removed.
+Tooth removal is only used as a last resort, but depending on the circumstances and extent of the damage, there may be no other option but for a tooth or multiple teeth to be removed.
 We also offer private wisdom tooth removal for greater flexibility.

 The Tooth Extraction Procedure